ElenaBlundell/Certificates/README.md

-# Certificates
+# freeCodeCamp
-Certificates from courses and organizations I have earned

-1. Responsive Web Design
+Projects I built for Responsive Web Design.
+Developer Certification

-   Developer Certification, representing approximately 300 hours of coursework.
+Responsive Web Design Developer Certification, representing approximately 300 hours of coursework.

 As part of this certification, Elena Blundell built the following projects and got all automated test suites to pass:
 - Survey Form